New Gas Appliance Installation

 • You should receive completed commissioning documents from your engineer such as the Benchmark certificate for boilers.

-• Your warranty registration needs to be completed and returned
+• Your warranty registration needs to be completed and returned by the appliance owner (e.g homeowner or landlord).

 Featured Content